nocke/util/README.md

 # @nocke/util

-A zero-dependency collection of opinionated utility functions to simplify the writing of „bash-like“ (or rather: bash-replacing) NodeJS scripts for your local machine (respectively: server-side scripting).
+A zero-dependency collection of utility functions to simplify the writing of typical „bash-like“ (or rather: bash-replacing) NodeJS scripts for your local machine (respectively: server-side scripting).

 Originally written for a series of `barejs` setup scripts, for a full range of „secondary system setup“ on fresh Ubuntu-MATE machines.
 Now also used in my [photo organizing cli commands](https://github.com/nocke/photo).